Penalty-regulated dynamics and robust learning procedures in games: Introduction

-Stochastic processes of this kind are usually analyzed with the ODE method of stochastic approximation which essentially compares the long-term behavior of the discrete-time process to the corresponding mean-field dynamics in continuous time \textendash\ see e.g. the surveys by \citeor{Benaim99} and \citeor{Borkar08}.
-Indeed, there are several sufficient conditions which guarantee that a discrete-time process and its continuous counterpart both converge asymptotically to the same sets, so continuous dynamics are usually derived as the limit of a discrete-time (and possibly random) process rooted in some adaptive learning scheme \textendash\ cf. the aforementioned works by \citeor{LC05}, \citeor{CMS10}, and \citeor{Bravo11}.
+Discrete-time processes of this kind are usually analyzed by means of \ac{SA} techniques that are used to compare the long-term behavior of the discrete-time process to the corresponding mean-field dynamics in continuous time \textendash\ for a comprehensive introduction to the subject, see e.g. \citeor{Benaim99} and \citeor{Borkar08}.
+Indeed, there are several conditions which guarantee that a discrete-time process and its continuous counterpart both converge to the same sets, so continuous dynamics are usually derived as the limit of (possibly random) discrete-time processes \textendash\ cf. the aforementioned works by \citeor{LC05}, \citeor{CMS10} and \citeor{Bravo11}.

-Contrary to this approach, we proceed from the continuous to the discrete and develop two different learning processes from the same dynamical system (the actual algorithm depends crucially on whether we look at the evolution of the players' strategies or the performance scores of their actions).
-Accordingly, the first contribution of our paper is to derive a class of {\it entropy-driven} game dynamics which consist of a replicator-like term plus a barrier term that keeps players from approaching the boundary of the state space by imposing an entropic penalty to their payoffs \textendash\ hence the dynamics' name.
-Interestingly, these dynamics are equivalent to players scoring their actions by taking an exponentially discounted (and continuously updated) aggregate of their payoffs and then using a quantal choice model to pick an action (\citeor{McKP95}); as such, entropy-driven dynamics constitute the strategy-space counterpart of the $Q$-learning dynamics of \citeor{LC05} \textendash\ see also \citeor{THV06}.
+Contrary to this approach, we descend from the continuous to the discrete and we develop two different learning processes from the same dynamical system (the actual algorithm depends crucially on whether we look at the evolution of the players' strategies or the performance scores of their actions).
+Accordingly, the first contribution of our paper is to derive a class of \emph{penalty-regulated} game dynamics consisting of a replicator-like drift plus a penalty term that keeps players from approaching the boundary of the state space.
+These dynamics are equivalent to players scoring their actions by comparing their exponentially discounted cumulative payoffs over time and then using a smooth best response to pick an action; as such, the class of penalty-regulated dynamics that we consider constitutes the strategy-space counterpart of the $Q$-learning dynamics of \citeor{LC05}, \citeor{Hop02} and \citeor{THV06}.
+Thanks to this link to the replicator dynamics, the dynamics converge to \aclp{QRE} in potential games, and we also establish a variant of the folk theorem of evolutionary game theory (\citeor{HS98}).
+In particular, we show the dynamics' stability and convergence depends crucially on the discount factor used by the players to score their strategies over time: in the undiscounted case, strict Nash equilibria are the only attracting states, just as in the replicator equation; on the other hand, for positive discount factors, only \acp{QRE} that are close to strict equilibria remain asymptotically stable.